 Our department also has over 60 Linux servers, including 56 Dell PowerEdge rackmount and tower servers, 9 HP ProLiant rackmount servers.
 The Linux servers are installed with Ubuntu Linux operating system, Apache servers, Tomcat servers, MySQL database servers, MATLAB, X2Go servers, and various software development tools.

 The department has four general-purpose computer laboratories for teaching.
 These computing laboratories have over 100 PCs with Intel Core i5 processors.
-These PCs are installed with Microsoft Windows 8.1 operating system.
+These PCs are installed with Microsoft Windows 10 operating system.
 They run a versatile set of software, including Microsoft Office, Microsoft Edge, Microsoft Visual Studio, Microsoft .NET Framework, Atom, Code::Blocks, Eclipse IDE, Google Chrome, IBM Rational Software Architect, MATLAB, Mozilla Firefox, Mozilla Thunderbird, NetBeans IDE, Oracle JDK, PDF-Xchange Editor, Tomcat server, X2Go client, and various language compilers.
-Besides, the department has two special-purpose computer laboratories for teaching: the Cyber Security Laboratory has specific hardware and software for teaching the subject, whereas the Visualization and Multimedia Laboratory is equipped with various virtual reality systems, such as HTC VIVE, Microsoft HoloLens, Oculus Rift, etc., and an OptiTrack Prime 13 motion tracking system.
-In addition, each full-time research postgraduate student is allocated a desktop PC in his/her office.
+Besides, the department has two special-purpose computer laboratories for teaching, namely, Cyber Security Laboratory and Visualization and Multimedia Laboratory.
+The Cyber Security Laboratory has specific hardware and software for teaching the subject, whereas the Visualization and Multimedia Laboratory is equipped with various virtual reality systems, such as HTC VIVE, Microsoft HoloLens, Oculus Rift, etc., and an OptiTrack Prime 13 motion tracking system.

 All computers in the department are connected by a Gigabit Ethernet backbone, which is connected to the Internet via the HKU Campus Network.